Chapter 10.60

 Shared parking can be allowed when meeting the following standards and criteria, unless otherwise allowed by this code:

-(1) When two or more land uses, or uses within a building, have distinctly different hours of operation (e.g., office and church), such uses may develop shared parking agreements to satisfy the standards of this title.
+(b) In the case when two or more land uses have distinctly different hours of operation (e.g., office and church), the land use that demands the greatest amount of parking.

 (5) The following minimum safety requirements shall be met: